Developer documentation

 Interactions diagram

-The front communicates with the back using the REST API.
+The front communicates with the back using the Graphql API.

 The back communicates with the database using the database driver.